faizanzafar40/faizanzafar40.github.io/_posts/2016-04-23-summer-of-code.md

   <img src="/GSoC-Acceptance-Email.jpg" alt="GSoC Acceptance Email">
 </figure>

-This is the first time I’ve applied to the GSoC program.
-And the result has made me absolutely cheerful since I consider this opportunity a stepping stone for my career as a Software Engineer.
+This is the first time I applied to the GSoC program.
+And the result has made me absolutely cheerful since I consider this opportunity a stepping stone for my career.

 For those who don’t know, Summer of Code is a program sponsored by Google with the goal of increasing awareness of open-source software development among students.
 Students are paired with open-source organizations to work on projects during summer.
 And all projects are funded by Google, as each student receives a very nice stipend of $5000 after completing the project.
 This year, a total of 1206 students and 178 organizations are participating in the program.